globocom/tornado_content_negotiation/README.md

 ## Dependency

-Tornado Content Negotiation depends on the httpheader.py by Deron Meranda.
+Tornado Content Negotiation depends on the httpheader.py by Deron Meranda for the actual parsing of the Accept HTTP Header.
 For more information, see:

 - http://deron.meranda.us/python/httpheader
 - https://github.com/dmeranda/httpheader